Ryan Seacrest: New Year's Rockin' Eve

 In August 2005, it was announced that Seacrest would become executive producer and co-host of ABC's Dick Clark's New Year's Rockin' Eve.
 On December 31, 2005, Seacrest performed much of the show's hosting duties; Dick Clark's role was limited by speech and mobility issues due to his recovery from a stroke.

-In 2009, ABC renamed the program Dick Clark's New Year's Rockin' Eve With Ryan Seacrest, paying attention to Seacrest's role.
+In 2009, ABC renamed the program Dick Clark's New Year's Rockin' Eve With Ryan Seacrest, acknowledging Seacrest's increasingly comprehensive role.
 He co-hosted the show delivering ABC's biggest New Year's numbers in twelve years, with 22.8 million viewers.

 When Clark died, Seacrest publicly remembered his mentor's impact on his life in a special tribute in The Hollywood Reporter.
 After Clark's death, Seacrest hosted the 2013 edition of Dick Clark's New Year's Rockin' Eve with co-hosts Jenny McCarthy and Fergie paying tribute to Clark in the pre-show.
 In October 2013, Seacrest signed a multi-year contract extension with Dick Clark Productions to continue as host and executive producer of Dick Clark's New Year's Rockin' Eve.
 In 2017, Seacrest hosted Dick Clark's New Year's Rockin' Eve for the 13th consecutive year alongside McCarthy, who had co-hosted for eight years.
 The show had 25.6 million viewers, the highest in six years.
 The 2019–20 edition of Rockin' Eve marked his 15th consecutive year as the host and Lucy Hale also hosted.
 Recently, he received a multi-year deal extension to continue hosting the show.